Tartu, Estonia

 What advice to expats in Tartu have about housing?

 "When looking for housing in Tartu, it is important to research the area thoroughly and make sure it is safe and secure.
 It is also important to consider the cost of living in the area, as well as the availability of public transportation and other amenities.
 Additionally, it is important to be aware of the local laws and regulations regarding renting and leasing.
 It is also helpful to ask other expats in the area for advice and recommendations.
-Finally, it is important to be patient and flexible when searching for housing in Tartu, as the process can take some time," said one expat.
+Finally, it is important to be patient and flexible when searching for housing in Tartu, as the process can take some time," said an expat in Tartu.

 What are medical services in Tartu like?